gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 # Rendering 3D graphics on Apple Vision with the Metal API

 1. Introduction
-   1. Why Write this article?
+   1. Why Write This Article?
    1. `Metal` API
    2. `Compositor Services` API
 3. Creating and configuring a `LayerRenderer`